linkgovind/linkgovind/README.md

 - 👋 Hi, I’m Govind Prasad Joshi
 - 👀 I’m interested in software development.
 - 🌱 I’m currently learning web development fundamentals.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on learning web development projects.
-- 📫 How to reach me ...
+- 📫 How to reach me via Linkedin

 <!---
 linkgovind/linkgovind is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.